ssowerby/relaxation-site/content/blog/5-quick-ways-to-relax-when-you’re-stuck-at-home.md

 Notice **3 things you can see** without moving your eyes.
 It could be a computer monitor, Keyboard, mouse.

 Then notice **3 things you can hear**.
-Maybe be the hum of the computer, birds singing outside, other people in your home.
+Maybe the hum of the computer, birds singing outside, other people in your home.

 Then notice **3 things you can feel**.
 Perhaps the feel of the mouse in your hand, the chair beneath you, the temperature of the air.